 This program is designed for students who are interested in the study of English literature but who have elected to major in another area.
 The recommended series of courses allows students to become acquainted with some of the methods of literary study and with a number of the most important literary works.
 The literature minor allows students to complement their area of major study with systematic experience in literature.

 Students minoring in literature must complete a total of 15 credit hours (excluding ENGL 1010, 1020 and 2030).
 None of the required 15 hours may be taken pass/fail.
 Only courses completed with a grade of C- (1.7) or better may be counted toward the minor.
 A minimum of nine upper-division (3000-level and above) ENGL credit hours must be taken with Downtown Denver English faculty.
+Courses in a minor cannot be counted toward the English major or English Writing, Rhetoric and Technology major.
 Course requirements may not be met by independent study.

 Note: Students are advised to fulfill the liberal arts and sciences core curriculum writing requirements (ENGL 1020 & 2030) before enrolling in upper-division literature courses.